amblee0306/EMGNN/README.md

 # EMGNN

+This repo supplements our [paper](https://openreview.net/forum?id=VyfEv6EjKR) published in ICML-24.
 We explored employing a distribution of parametrized graphs for training a GNN in an Expectation Maximization (EM) framework.
 Through a probabilistic framework, we handle the uncertainty in graph structures stemming from various sources.
 Our approach enables the model to handle multiple graphs.

 ## Data (Heterogeneous Graphs)